Lexicon

 AORIGINAL

-The protocol by which the Third Mode survives time.
+The protocol by which a system survives time.
 Conservative extensions are safe: old queries return old answers, no migration required.
-Breaking changes require explicit migration with witnesses — a record of what changed, what old truths may be affected, and how to translate between versions.
-Versioned predicates carry their compatibility contracts: which prior versions they extend, which they break, what migration path exists.
+Breaking changes demand explicit migration with witnesses — a record of what changed, what old truths may be affected, and how to translate between versions.
+Versioned predicates carry compatibility contracts specifying which prior versions they extend and which they break.
 Without versioning rules, system evolution is a sequence of silent breaking changes; with them, evolution is auditable and reversible.

 Virtual Wealth (Soddy)